 Privette was transported to the VCU burn center in Richmond; after two weeks, he was sent to Sentara Woodview in South Boston for rehabilitation therapy.
 He is home now, recuperating.

 “I’m very, very grateful to everyone that helped,” said Privette.
 “Because of my broken shoulder, I couldn’t get myself up, and if they hadn’t been there, it could have been much worse.”

 “We were very fortunate that everyone came along as they did,” said Privette’s wife, Angela.
 “I truly believe that God put these people in place to help and we are so thankful.”

 Lee echoed this sentiment.
 “I feel like God had a hand in it all, to have me drive by and to have the men there to help.
 I am just glad that we were there that day at the right time,” she said.

-“Our Asplundh contractors – Marvin Marks, Benjamin Marks and William Oravitz – as well as Amanda Lee, showed great character and an inspiring attitude of service to others with their commendable actions in this emergency,” said John Lee, president and CEO of MEC.
+“Our Asplundh contractors – Marvin Marks, Benjamin Marks, and William Oravitz – as well as Amanda Lee, showed great character and an inspiring attitude of service to others with their commendable actions in this emergency,” said John Lee, president and CEO of MEC.
 “We are so proud of them for their quick thinking and willingness to help others by going above and beyond.”

-“We’ve got a great group of contractors, and I’m not surprised that these guys would jump in to help like they did,” said Randy Whirley, MEC right-of-way coordinator.
+“We’ve got a great group of contractors, and I’m not surprised that these guys would jump in to help as they did,” said Randy Whirley, MEC right-of-way coordinator.
 “I’m proud of them for helping, and glad they were in the right place at the right time.”